BHCSSD/10.3.4-Coolness-quiz/README.md

 ## Part 0 - The Setup (20%)
 **Save the file with the correct name**
-1. Create a score variable in the global variables area and set it equal to zero.
+1. Create a `score` variable in the global variables area and set it equal to zero.
-2. Create a name variable in the global variables area, remember the reserved varaible `name`
+2. Create a `name` variable in the global variables area.
 3. In the `SETUP()` function, use `window.prompt()` to ask the user their name.
     - You are then to use this name variable somewhere in the rest of the program.
     - This is the only time you will use `window.prompt()` for this assignment.